 Smart Home Technology and the Internet of ThingsPosted July 26, 2019, 5:13 p.m. by Michael G

 We have grown accustomed nowadays to our lives becoming more and more digital.
-From using social media on a daily basis to booking rides, ordering food, making hotel reservations, consuming content, connecting with our friends and family, and even working online from our smartphones, tablets, and computers, all of us are used to our devices.
-In fact, many can’t live without them.
+From using social media daily to booking rides, ordering food, making hotel reservations, consuming content, connecting with our friends and family, and even working online from our smartphones, tablets, and computers, all of us are used to our devices.
+Many can’t live without them.

 One thing many of us are still growing accustomed to, however, is the coming automation technology: artificial intelligence assistants, and smart home technology in the form of IoT, or the Internet of Things, devices.